 Think Active forms part of Wates Living Space’s work at Trellick Tower on behalf of The Royal Borough of Kensington and Chelsea to undertake essential external repairs and decorations.
 This includes concrete repairs to the fabric of the building, restoration to all windows and sliding doors and the replacement of all communal Crittall windows.
 Redecoration to timber panelling and coverings on all balcony areas will also be undertaken as part of the project.

-Cllr Kim Taylor-Smith, Deputy Leader of Kensington and Chelsea Council and Lead Member for Grenfell & Housing
+Cllr Kim Taylor-Smith, Deputy Leader of Kensington and Chelsea Council and Lead Member for Grenfell & Housing, commented:

 The Think Active programme at Trellick Tower closely follows Wates’ 100 percent score for its tenant engagement under the Tenant Participation Advisory Service (TPAS) 2018 accreditation.